axonivy-market/db-utils/db-utils-product/README.md

 Db-Utils creates a table to remember, which of these SQL scripts were executed and provides a GUI to display the list of scripts together with their status.
 Scripts can be executed, skipped and generally maintained in this GUI.

-Additionally, you can define a IProcessStartEventBean to execute needed (not yet executed) SQL scripts automatically in the correct order during the start of your application.
-This IProcessStartEventBean can be created easily by simply extending AbstractDbUtilsStartEventBean.
+Additionally, you can define a `IProcessStartEventBean` to execute needed (not yet executed) SQL scripts automatically in the correct order during the start of your application.
+This `IProcessStartEventBean` can be created easily by simply extending `AbstractDbUtilsStartEventBean`.
 Note, that this bean must be defined in the context of your application (or depend on your projectes), since it must have access to the classpath of your projects.

 ### SQL Queries